magma-bangkit/VirtuHire-MainBackend/README.md

 - 📱 Device login history with logout all devices feature
 - ⚠️ Alerting users of new device login, password changes, and email changes through notifications via email
 - 💂 CASL for authorization

-## Requirements

-- TBD

-## To Do

-- [ ] Seperate worker and the main app, so that the worker can be deployed separately.
-Plan to use `turborepo` for this.
-- [ ] Add unit and integration tests
-- [ ] API documentation
-- [ ] Better Email templates
-- [ ] Better http error message code
-- [ ] Create frontend implementation using NextJS and Flutter.